dibaunaumh/minimal-mistakes/_pages/interview-with-udi.md

 ### Use cases

 *DN*: interesting.
 I have another question: what are basically the use-cases.
-Who do you think - besides yourself - will use it & for what purpose?
+Who do you think may want to use this - besides yourself - & for what purpose?

 *UB*: Lets start with actual important stuff.
 There are people whose work is to analyze huge streams of information or data, & find stuff that requires stuff that requires attention & handling.
 So one example would be the people that need to analyze streams of events related to security in order to say: here's a real security breach that we need to handle right now.
 These security analysts need to go over & analyze streams of incidents or events.
 Unfortunately, the amounts of data they need to process, is horrendous.
 And they actually don't use much visualization, I think because they need to see the actual data & not an aggregation or visual summary.